 What Is a Manufactured Home?

 You’ll often hear the term “mobile home” used to refer to many homes that are actually manufactured homes.
 It’s usually an innocent mistake, and an understandable one since the media often uses the terms interchangeably.
-But today’s manufactured homes are very different from pre-1976 mobile homes.
+Today, they are very different from pre-1976 mobile homes.

-The implementation of HUD code standards also revolutionized the manufactured home industry.
-Manufactured homes now must follow strict standards for fire safety, ventilation, structural integrity and other key elements of what makes a home.
-Anyone buying a manufactured home from a reputable manufacturer or dealer can rest assured that they’re getting a durable, permanent home that will serve them well for decades to come.
+The implementation of HUD code standards also revolutionized the entire manufactured housing industry.
+Manufactured homes now are much safer and significantly more reliable, following strict standards for fire safety, ventilation, structural integrity, and other key elements of what makes a home.
+Anyone looking to purchase a home from a reputable manufacturer or dealer can rest assured that they’re getting a durable, permanent home that will serve them well for decades to come.

 What Is a Modular Home?